fresho-dev/mancha/README.md

 To avoid violation of Content Security Policy (CSP) that forbids the use of `eval()`, `Mancha` evaluates all expressions using [`jexpr`][jexpr].
-This means that only simple expressions are allowed, and spaces must be used to separate different expressions tokens.
+This means that only simple expressions are allowed, and spaces must be used to separate different expression tokens.
 For example:

 ```html
 <!-- Valid expression: string concatenation -->